Four main branches of Christianity in the early centuries

-There are also non-denominational churches who adapted a reformed Protestant tradition.
+There are also non-denominational churches that adopted a reformed Protestant tradition.

 Prominent “mega-churches,” founded by Benny Hinn and Joel Osteen, sprung from the claim of divine inspiration.
-However, their preaching is geared towards Moralistic Therapeutic Deism, prosperity gospel, and Christian humanism.
+However, their preaching is geared toward Moralistic Therapeutic Deism, prosperity gospel, and Christian humanism.

 Philippines, the new frontier of evangelism

 A Christian revival that began in the 1980s gave rise to several mega-churches in the Philippines.
 For example, Christ Commission Fellowship (CCF) started in a garage in 1982, after the prompting of the Holy Spirit.

 Today, CCF is the biggest influencer spreading the Gospel through social media.
 They have at least 2 Million followers, exceeding that of Joel Osteen’s Lakewood Church.

 Since 2000, the growing appeal of “Evangelical churches in the Reformed tradition” increasing.
 A fitting “resistance” to the ever-increasing threat of modern apostasy spread by other non-denominational churches today.